Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Methodological Framework

 Proposition~\ref{prop-conv-1} suggests that the DFO algorithm applied to Problem~\eqref{gen-form-1} leads to a decreasing sequence of objective values, which eventually converges.
-Under minor assumptions on the choice of $L$, the algorithm reaches an $\epsilon$-optimal first order stationary point (Definition~\ref{def-1}) in $O(\frac{1}{\epsilon})$ many iterations.
-We note that the proposition makes no assumption on the data at hand -- improved convergence rates may be achievable by making further assumptions on the problem data -- see, for example, \cite{bertsimas2015best} and the discussion therein.
+When $L>L_0$ the algorithm reaches an $\epsilon$-accurate first order stationary point (Definition~\ref{def-1}) in $O(\epsilon^{-1})$ iterations.
+We note that the proposition makes no assumption on the data at hand -- improved convergence rates may be achievable by making further assumptions on the problem data (see, for example, \cite{bertsimas2015best} and the discussion therein).
+In practice however, the DFO algorithm converges much faster (especially when using warm-start continuation) than the sublinear rate suggested by Proposition~\ref{prop-conv-1}.